wmo/PMLProject/report.md

 ## Levels: A B C D E
 ```

-This is the result submitted to the coursera website for judging.
+This result was submitted to the MOOC's Coursera website for judgement.
 And it turned out to be 100% correct!